taddison/tjaddison.com/_posts/2018/2018-03-21-Pattern-SQL-Server-as-a-shared-cache-for-expensive-stored-procedures.md

 	ControlId int not null
 	,ProductId int not null
 	,TotalSalePrice money not null
+	,index CIX_dbo_GetTopSellingProducts_Results
-	,index CIX_dbo_GetTopSellingProducts_Results clustered (ControlId) );
+		clustered (ControlId)
+);
 go
 ```

 Each stored procedure that needs to be cached has a control/result table that are unique to that stored procedure.
 Specifically, we capture all parameters in the control table, and all output columns in the results table.
 The control table must be indexed based on both the parameters of the procedure and the expiry date to support efficient lookups (answering the question 'is there a valid cached result for my parameter set?').

 > Ensure the types and nullability of these columns match what the stored procedure already uses/produces.
-A great way to get the type information is to use [sp_describe_first_result_set](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-describe-first-result-set-transact-sql)
+A great way to get the type information of the result set is to use [sp_describe_first_result_set](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-describe-first-result-set-transact-sql)

 ### Stored Procedure